cc-greglorenzen/gatsby-experiments/src/pages/products/index.md

 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+  description: We make it easy to fart
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: